ArkEcosystemArchive/docs-legacy/docs/guidebook/core/testing.md

 ### Container setup and common initialization in `__support__/setup.js`

-In most packages, to test the code you will want to actually launch an Ark Node or at least parts of it.
-This is why you will often access the `setup.js` file, which is used to launch the parts of the node needed for our tests.
+In most packages, to test the code you will want to launch an Ark Node or at least parts of it.
+This is why you will often access the `setup.js` file, which is used to start the components of the node needed for our tests.

 Let's have a look at this file in our `core-blockchain` package :